BizTalk Server WCF-Loopback Adapter

 • Download the runtime folder from the WCF-Loopback Adapter GitHub page.

-• Install/register the Microsoft.BizTalk.WCFLoopback.Adapter.Runtime.dll in GAC
+• Install/register the Microsoft.BizTalk.WCFLoopback.Adapter.Runtime.dll in the GAC.

 <system.serviceModel>